ductri/BibMan/README.md

 ```
 Config file can be found at `~/.config/bibman/config.yml`, and data directory is (configurable) at `~/bibman_data/`.

-There are 3 columns: collections, papers, attributes from left to right.
+The layout contains 3 columns: collections, papers, attributes from left to right.

 ```
 ---------------
 SHORT KEYS
+(still updating ...)
 ---------------
 * General:
 - h,j,k,l: basic movement as in vim